Patriot Plan III established provisions for the reimbursement of Servicemembers' Group Life Insurance (SGLI) premiums for eligible service personnel.

 This program applies to all eligible servicemembers enrolled in SGLI and provides reimbursement for premiums that individual servicemembers pay during qualifying periods of service.
 The recently published DMNA Regulation 1-2 has specific information on the program including eligibility and the process to receive reimbursement.

-Servicemembers apply for reimbursement by completing an application (DMNA Form 1-2) and submitting it along with the required supporting documentation to the appropriate office at DMNA for certification.
+Servicemembers apply for reimbursement by completing an application (DMNA Form 1-2, Appendix A) and submitting it along with the required supporting documentation to the appropriate office at DMNA for certification.
 Servicemembers must submit separate applications based on the type of duty performed.
 For example, applications are sent to the State Humans Resources Directorate (MNHS) for State Active Duty (SAD), while Active Guard Reserve (AGR) personnel submit applications to MNHF (AGR Office).
 DMNA Regulation 1-2 provides information on where to send an application based on specific duty.

 Applications must be submitted by November 1 of each year for duty performed in the previous federal fiscal year.
 For example, applications for service from October 1, 2005 through September 30, 2006 are due to the appropriate office at DMNA not later than November 1, 2006.
 Servicemembers should receive reimbursement in late December or early January.
 Servicemembers may submit applications at any time during the year, but state reimbursement will only be made once a year.